dwellna/swapi/README.md

 # swapi
-Calculates the amount of resupplies for certain SW starships for a given distance.
+Calculates the amount of resupply stops for certain StarWars starships for a given distance using the StarWars API. (swapi.co)